Spruce spider mite (Oligonychus ununguis)

 Biology and life history Most mite species share a similar life cycle.
 Most species overwinter as eggs on host plants, although some may overwinter as adult females.
 Mites become active in the spring.
 There may be eight to ten overlapping generations per year.

 Pest monitoring Observe the leaves for mites and/or mite eggs, stippling, or webbing and check for the presence of predator mites.
 Sufficient biological control usually is achieved by midsummer.
 Using a stick, hit a branch over white paper to see if mites (moving dust specks) or natural enemies are present.

 The keys to the successful use of predator mites are identifying the appropriate mite for the pest mite to be controlled, good scouting, and releasing the mites at the proper threshold.
 The predator mite Neoseiulus fallacis has been used successfully to control many mite species including bamboo and spider mites if broad-spectrum insecticide applications are avoided.
 If one mite is found per five leaves inspected, it is time to release the predator mites (check with supplier).
 Without a rigorous scouting program, these low levels of pests are not noticed.
 N. fallacis in requires 80% humidity, easily found in the canopy of plants grown in the Northwest.
 Insect predators of mites include lady beetle adults and larvae, lacewing larvae, thrips, and minute pirate bugs.
 Hold a clipboard with white paper under branches, then give the branch a sharp rap with a stick to dislodge mites.
-The black specks on the paper that begin to walk away are mites.
-Also check to ensure you know the difference between pest and predator mites.
+The smaller, darker specks on the paper that begin to walk away are mites, but it may be useful to differentiate between pest and predator mites.